cashfree/react-native-digilocker/README.md

 You can modify the example app by:
 1. Updating the DigiLocker URL in `example/src/App.tsx`
+2. Changing the `userFlow` parameter ('signin' or 'signup')
-2. Customizing the UI and styling
+3. Customizing the UI and styling
-3. Adding additional callback handling logic
+4. Adding additional callback handling logic

 ## Usage